 Your practicum, and internship activities will also be oriented toward Rehabilitation Psychology and your research will be conducted under the mentorship of the Rehabilitation and Mental Health Counseling faculty.

-Please see the Ph.D. in Clinical Psychology page for curriculum, eligibility, and admissions information.
+Please see the Ph.D. in Psychology with a specialty in Clinical Psychology page for curriculum, eligibility, and admissions information.